Stephon Marbury

-Stephon Xavier Marbury (born February 20, 1977) is an American former professional basketball player who was also the head coach for the Beijing Royal Fighters of the Chinese Basketball Association (CBA) from 2019–2023.
-After his freshman year with the Georgia Tech Yellow Jackets, he was selected as the 4th overall pick in the 1996 NBA draft by the Milwaukee Bucks, but was traded shortly thereafter to the Minnesota Timberwolves.
-A two-time All-Star and two-time member of the All-NBA Team, Marbury played in the NBA from 1996 until 2009.
-He then played in the CBA until his retirement in 2018.
-During his time in the CBA, Marbury won three CBA championships, winning Finals MVP in 2015, and made three CBA All-Star Games.
+Stephon Xavier Marbury (born February 20, 1977) is an American former professional basketball player and coach.
+A point guard, Marbury played college basketball for the Georgia Tech Yellow Jackets for one season.
+He was selected as the fourth overall pick in the 1996 NBA draft by the Milwaukee Bucks; shortly thereafter, he was traded to the Minnesota Timberwolves.
+A two-time NBA All-Star and two-time member of the All-NBA Team, Marbury played for five teams in a 13-year NBA career that ended in 2009.
+He then played in the Chinese Basketball Association (CBA) until his retirement in 2018.
+During his time in the CBA, Marbury won three CBA championships, was named Finals MVP in 2015, and made three CBA All-Star Games.
+He also served as head coach of the Beijing Royal Fighters from 2019 to 2023.

 Early years

 Marbury has often gone by the nickname "Starbury", a name created during his youth.
 Marbury, the sixth of seven children, was born and raised in the Coney Island neighborhood of Brooklyn, New York City.
 He attended elementary school, PS 329.
 During his teenage years, he starred at NYC powerhouse Abraham Lincoln High School, After his senior year Marbury was named New York State Mr. Basketball, after averaging 27.4 points, 8.3 assists and 3 steals per game.
 He was often heralded as the next great NYC point guard, expected to follow the success of NBA stand-outs Mark Jackson and Kenny Anderson.

 While still attending Abraham Lincoln High School he was one of the subjects of Darcy Frey's book The Last Shot, which followed three seniors and Marbury, a freshman, through the early months of his first season with the school's team.
 In high school, he played for the AAU team the New York Gauchos.